Blog

 2. Go to File > Options > Language.

-Step 2: Add Polish (if it is not already there)
+Step 2: Add Polish (if it's not already there)

 2. The Microsoft website will open.

-3. Select Polish from the list, download and install the appropriate language pack.
+3. Select " Polish " from the list, then download and install the appropriate language pack.

-4. After completing the installation, return to the language settings in Office and select Polish as the default language.
+4. Once the installation is complete, go back to the language settings in Office and select Polish as the default language.

 Step 3: Restart the program